Chapter 23, Part C: At the Crosswinds (cont.)

 Prev

-For those who knew her well, it was a horrible, unfamiliar sound — a wail that scattered the fairies across the meadow.
+For those who knew her well, it was a horrible, unfamiliar sound—a wail that scattered the fairies across the meadow.

-She was not much of a queen as she ran to the icy coffin.
+Elisa was not much of a queen as she ran to the icy coffin.
 She was a woman who wished to free her beloved brother Varyn from his trap.
+She raised her fists in the air, her chest heaving with fury and grief.
+But before she could do more, two pairs of hands took hold of her arms.

 “Wards, my lady,” Knight consoled her.
 “They are of an old magic.”